gwylanscheeren/argonone_dietpi/README.md

 # Argon ONE fan script for DietPi
-This script adapted for the **DietPi** operating system, installs the scripts and services required to control the fan and power button behaviour for the [Argon ONE mini Case](https://www.argon40.com/argon-one-raspberry-pi-4-case.html).
+These installation steps are specific to the **DietPi** operating system on Raspberry Pi and will enable you to use the fan and button behaviour as intended on the [Argon ONE mini Case](https://www.argon40.com/argon-one-raspberry-pi-4-case.html).

-## Installation instruction:
+## Installation instructions:

+required software packages:

+- Pytyhon 3
+- Python 3GPIO
+- i2c

+use 'dietpi-software' to install missing software packages

+required hardware settings:

+i2c
+serial console

+use 'dietpi-config' to enable required hardware

+Now the system is ready to run my customised (or the original) install script (changes denoted below) from argon to enable fan and button behaviour.

-Run from terminal: `curl https://raw.githubusercontent.com/gwylanscheeren/argonone_dietpi/master/argon1.sh | bash`
+Run from terminal: `curl https://raw.githubusercontent.com/gwylanscheeren/argonone_dietpi/master/original_script.sh | bash`

 ## Change fan settings: